-Active from spring 2021, the “Migrantour Sustainable Routes” project follows in the footsteps of Migrantour’s well-established experience, proposing urban intercultural tourism walks led by citizens of migrant origin, which aim to raise awareness of the migration phenomenon and foster social inclusion.
+From spring 2021 till spring 2023, the “Migrantour Sustainable Routes” project followed in the footsteps of Migrantour’s well-established experience, proposing urban intercultural tourism walks led by citizens of migrant origin, which aim to raise awareness of the migration phenomenon and foster social inclusion.

-- Create new Migrantour itineraries enriched with audio-video content in all partner cities inspired by the principles of Agenda 2030, the result of the exchange between network cities.
+- it created new Migrantour itineraries enriched with audio-video content in all partner cities inspired by the principles of Agenda 2030, the result of the exchange between network cities.

-- Create an online toolkit (available in all partner languages) for training Migrantour guides that incorporates best practices from across the Migrantour network.
+- it created an online toolkit (available in all partner languages) for training Migrantour guides that incorporates best practices from across the Migrantour network.

-- Create a digital archive of interactive narrative maps of Migrantour routes throughout Europe to preserve the cultural heritage of Migrantour walks.
+- it created a digital archive of interactive narrative maps of Migrantour routes throughout Europe to preserve the cultural heritage of Migrantour walks.

 In the spring 2023, thanks to all these efforts, the Migrantour network was thus able to launchthe new website migrantourguide.eu, where interactive story-maps of cities that participated in the Erasmus+ program are available.
 Let’s visit the new website!